Commonly Asked Questions

 Morocco generally: Christmas and New Year, Easter and the end of October.

-Fez in particular: the above, plus the Fes Festival of World Sacred Music at the beginning of June.
+Fez in particular: the above, plus the Fes Festival of World Sacred Music in May or June.

 All guesthouses will send a taxi to meet your train, bus or flight.
 This is not included in the room rate.

 A member of the guesthouse staff will meet you at the closest drop-off point, organise a cart for your luggage and take you to the house.